Code-Institute-Submissions/taskmanager/README.md

 * "mongodb+srv://root:<password>@cluster0.lnran.mongodb.net/<dbname>?retryWrites=true&w=majority"

-You will have to add your password and database name in the string, under <password> and <dbname> respectfully.
+You will have to add your password and database name in the string, under <password> and <dbname>.

+## Notes
+The console returns one error, related to a calendar hotfix due to using an older version of Materialize that needs Jquery as a dependency.